tagtogorg/tagtog-doc/on_premises_README.md

 ### Example setup on AWS

-_Starting tagtog with an AWS template is currently not available.
-It will be soon!_

 Start an EC2 instance with Linux, for example `Amazon Linux 2 AMI` x86, with type `t3a.large`.

 After that, `ssh` into the newly created machine and run in bash: